4 ways to volunteer in nature: South Australia

 4. Citizen Science

 Contribute to research projects by collecting environmental data in parks and reserves.
-You can take part in wildlife surveys, tracking and monitoring programs, and other events organised throughout the year.
+You can take part in flora and fauna surveys, monitoring programs and other events organised throughout the year.

-For the latest citizen science projects to get involved in, visit the Department for Environment and Water’s Citizen Science page.
+To get involved in the latest citizen science projects, visit the Department for Environment and Water’s Citizen Science page.
 Here you’ll also find grant opportunities if you’re looking to apply for one to help get your citizen science project off the ground, as well as read about other successful grant applicant’s projects.

 How to get involved: